Services

 and the main channel must be sealed, so that the reactor terminates.

-The second reactor gets an event from the Channels
+The second reactor gets an event from the Channels service - a

 channel with the requested name exists, and the second reactor can use it

 to communicate.
-The second reactor sends 7
+The second reactor sends 7 to the lucky channel, and terminates.

 To reiterate, awaiting channels is crucial when establishing temporal order in

-an asynchronous system, and the Channels
+an asynchronous system, and the Channels service is a useful tool for

 this purpose.